 The Oak Ridge Symphony Orchestra, conducted by Maestro Dan Allcott, is comprised of professional musicians from East Tennessee.
 Founded in 1944, the Symphony performs four concerts each season on the Symphony Series, and also performs at least one free concert in the community each season.
-The Oak Ridge Symphony Orchestra is the oldest continually-performing orchestra in Tennessee, and this is its 75th Anniversary Season.
+The Oak Ridge Chorus typically joins the Oak Ridge Symphony Orchestra in two concerts each season.
+The Oak Ridge Symphony Orchestra is the oldest continually-performing orchestra in Tennessee, celebrating its 75th Anniversary Season during 2019–2020.

 Karen Kartal, Concertmaster of the Oak Ridge Symphony

 Karen Kartal has been Concertmaster of the Oak Ridge Symphony Orchestra since 2004.
 In addition to full-time positions with the Shreveport and Knoxville symphonies, she has also held the position of Concertmaster of the Baton Rouge Opera and the Lake Charles Symphony, Principal Second with the Baton Rouge Symphony, and Assistant Concertmaster of the Louisiana Symphonietta, Marshall Symphony, Longview Opera, South Arkansas Symphony, and the Classical Symphony in Chicago.